duttaprat/AnacondaInstallation/README.md

 ### Downlod Anaconda Installer

-You can download the Anaconda installer either `Terminal` or `manually from the website`.
-Follow the following steps to download it manullay from [Anaconda Distribution Page](https://www.anaconda.com/products/individual).
+You can download the Anaconda installer either using `Terminal` or `manually from the website`.
+Follow the steps to download it manullay from [Anaconda Distribution Page](https://www.anaconda.com/products/individual).

 1. Go to the [Anaconda Distribution Page](https://www.anaconda.com/products/individual#linux) and click `Download`.

    ![2020-09-17](https://user-images.githubusercontent.com/29531232/93409785-43e3e800-f8b5-11ea-83fb-aac7769c7d5b.png)

-2. After clicking you will redirect to the various `Anaconda Installer`.
+2. After clicking you will redirect to the section of the page where you can find various `Anaconda Installer`.
 Download specific installer for your OS.

     ![2020-09-17 (1)](https://user-images.githubusercontent.com/29531232/93409870-7db4ee80-f8b5-11ea-860e-c1115ac337a1.png)